PTO Today

 1. What does "PTO" mean?

-"PTO" typically stands for "parent-teacher organization" and is the general acronym for the 75 percent of groups that choose to remain independent of the National PTA.
+"PTO" typically stands for "parent-teacher organization" and is the general acronym for the approximately 75 percent of parent-teacher groups that choose to remain independent of the National PTA.
 Many independent groups refer to themselves as a PTO; others have acronyms such as HSA (Home and School Association), PCC (Parent Communication Council), or the like.
-All independent groups (those not affiliated with the National PTA) fall under the PTO umbrella.
+In the typical PTO vs. PTA discussion, all independent groups—those not affiliated with the National PTA—fall under the general PTO umbrella.

 2. What's the difference between "PTO" and "PTA"?